The Acquisition and Leveraged Finance Review: Germany

 i Ranking of claims and security

-Whether security can be created in first, second or further ranking depends on the type of security.
-Accessory security such as pledges can be created for different creditors with different ranks.
-Non-accessory security such as receivables assignments can only be granted to one secured party and thus only as first ranking security.
-It will usually be made to the security agent with an intercreditor agreement providing for a ranking among the secured parties.
+Whether security can be created in first, second and further ranking form depends on the type of security.
+Accessory security like pledges can be created for different creditors in different rankings.
+Non-accessory security like receivables assignments can only be granted to one secured party as first ranking security.
 For layered financings, which would typically also have layered security packages (e.g., senior and mezzanine), pledges over shares, bank accounts and release estate can be granted separately for each creditor class.
-Common practice in Germany nowadays is to pool security with one security agent and to set up one intercreditor agreement for all layers of creditors and debt.
-Parties rely on the contractual agreement in the intercreditor agreement with regard to ranking and waterfall.
+However, for non-accessory security such as receivables and inventory assignments, the security would need to be granted to one common security agent with ranking to be achieved via the intercreditor agreement.
+The common practice for most financings in Germany has evolved into pooling security at one security agent with one intercreditor agreement for all layers of creditors and debt.
+Parties rely on the contractual agreement in the intercreditor agreement on ranking and waterfall.

-For debt increases and term extensions, it is common practice in Germany to confirm non-accessory security and grant junior ranking accessory security (supplemental pledges, see Section III.iv) to ensure that the increased or extended debt is covered.
+In the event of debt increases and term extensions, it is common practice in Germany to confirm non-accessory security and grant junior ranking accessory security (supplemental pledges, see Section III.iv) to ensure that the increased or extended debt is covered by the security agreements.

 ii Impact of the German insolvency regime on secured creditors

 All creditors, whether secured or unsecured, need to participate in the insolvency proceedings.
-Secured creditors are generally not entitled to enforce any security interest outside the insolvency proceedings but have certain preferential rights in the insolvency proceedings.
-Depending on the type of security, the right to enforce such security is either vested in the secured creditor or the insolvency administrator.
-It may be vested in the secured creditor if he or she has a preferential right to enforcement or a right to separation.
+Secured creditors are generally not entitled to enforce any security interest outside the insolvency proceedings.
+In the insolvency proceedings, secured creditors have certain preferential rights.
+Depending on the legal nature of the security interest, entitlement to enforce such security is either vested with the secured creditor or the insolvency administrator.
+If the secured creditor has a preferential right to enforcement or has a separation right, it may enforce its security by itself.
 Regarding preferential rights, the insolvency administrator generally has the right to realise any movable assets in the debtor's possession that are subject to security, as well as to collect any claims that are subject to security assignment agreements.
-If the enforcement right is vested in the insolvency administrator, the enforcement proceeds, less certain contributory charges (usually up to 9 per cent of the gross enforcement proceeds), are disbursed to the party secured by the security interests.
+If the enforcement right is vested with the insolvency administrator, the enforcement proceeds, less certain contributory charges (usually up to 9 per cent of the gross enforcement proceeds), are disbursed to the party secured by the security interests.
 With the remaining enforcement proceeds and any unencumbered assets of the debtor, the insolvency administrator satisfies all creditors (whether secured or unsecured) rateably.

 iii Equitable subordination of shareholder loans

-Claims for repayment of shareholder loans are subordinated in a German company's insolvency and treated as if the loan amount was contributed as equity.24 Prior to an insolvency, a shareholder loan can be repaid at any time with basically no restrictions.
-However, repayments of shareholder loans, whether due or not, within one year prior to filing for insolvency can be challenged by the insolvency administrator and would need to be paid back to the insolvency estate.25 Exceptions apply for loans granted by shareholders who (1) do not participate in the management of the company and do not hold more than 10 per cent of the capital of the company or (2) have acquired the shares to rescue the company in a financial crisis.26
+Claims for repayment of shareholder loans are subordinated in a German company's insolvency and treated, in effect, as if the loan amount was contributed as equity.32 Prior to an insolvency, a shareholder loan can be repaid at any time with basically no restriction.
+However, repayments made under a shareholder loan, whether due or not, within the year before the application to open insolvency proceedings can be challenged by the insolvency administrator and would need to be paid back to the insolvency estate.33 Exceptions apply for loans granted by shareholders who (1) do not participate in the management of the company and who hold not more than 10 per cent of the capital of the company or (2) have acquired the shares in order to rescue the company in a financial crisis.34

-Pursuant to case law,27 even third-party lenders may be treated as shareholders in exceptional circumstances and thus become subordinated.
-This is the case if they have influence over the borrower to the extent that they take over its day-to-day management.
-It is disputed whether the tight covenants as contained in template LMA documentation limit the corporate and commercial flexibility of borrowers to an extent that the loan is subordinated.
+Pursuant to case law,35 even third-party lenders may be treated as shareholders in exceptional circumstances and thereby become subordinated.
+This is the case when lenders would have an influence over the borrower to an extent that they take over its day-to-day management.
+It is disputed whether by tight covenants as contained in template LMA documentation, lenders limit the corporate and commercial flexibility of borrowers to such an extent triggering the case law subordination.
 Representations and undertakings should, therefore, provide borrowers with sufficient flexibility to manage their day-to-day business.
-German obligors are sometimes carved out from specific covenants.
-However, such covenants will apply indirectly to them via information undertakings to the lenders, which then have the option of cancellation for good cause.
+Sometimes, German obligors are carved out from specific covenants, but those apply indirectly to them via information undertakings to the lenders, which then have an option to consider cancellation for good cause.

 i Choice of governing law

-Generally, courts in Germany will uphold the choice of foreign law as governing loan agreements.
-The application of foreign law to agreements governed by the Rome I Regulation28 will only then not be upheld of in the event of a conflict with public policy or overriding mandatory provisions of German or foreign law.29 A choice of law regarding non-contractual obligations is subject to the provisions of the Rome II Regulation30 which imposes similar restrictions.
+Generally, courts in Germany will uphold the choice of law of foreign law governing loan agreements.
+The application of foreign law to agreements is governed by the Rome I Regulation.36 A choice of foreign law will only then not be upheld of in the event of a conflict with public policy or overriding mandatory provisions of German or foreign law.37 A choice of law regarding non-contractual obligations is subject to the provisions of the Rome II Regulation38 and to similar restrictions as under the Rome I Regulation.
 Under the conflict of law rules of Germany and the European Union, the lex rei sitae principle applies to all rights in rem, and German law may under those provisions also be applied to security interests over non-physical assets such as receivables governed by German law.
 Security over German collateral is, therefore, generally subject to German law.

 ii Choice of venue

 A choice of venue is possible under German and European law subject to certain limitations.
-However, an agreement on a place of venue could be blocked by provisions of German law and the Brussels I Regulation,31 determining exclusive venues for certain matters (e.g., disputes concerning the ownership of immovable property, employment contracts, the existence of a company or the validity of registrations in public registers).
+An agreement on a place of venue could be blocked by provisions of German law and the Brussels I Regulation,39 determining exclusive venues for certain matters such as disputes concerning the ownership of immovable property, employment contracts, or the existence of a company or the validity of registrations in public registers.

 iii Enforcement of foreign judgments

 The requirements for enforcement of foreign judgments depend on the country of the ruling court.
-Enforcement of judgments of courts of member states of the European Union of the European Economic Area are subject to the provisions of the Brussels I Regulation or the Lugano Convention,32 respectively, which are largely the same.
+Enforcement of judgments of courts of member states of the European Union or of the European Economic Area are subject to the provisions of the Brussels I Regulation or the Lugano Convention,40 respectively, which are, for the most part, consistent.
 Judgments of such countries will be recognised and are enforceable in Germany without separate declaration of enforceability by a German court.
-Judgments from other countries require a declaration of enforceability by a German court, and their recognition is subject to the German Code of Civil Procedure,33 which requires, inter alia, that the country of origin of the judgment would recognise and enforce German judgments on generally equivalent conditions (reciprocity).
+Judgments from other countries require a declaration of enforceability by a German court, and their recognition is subject to the provisions of the German Code of Civil Procedure,41 which require, inter alia, reciprocity in the sense that the country of origin of the judgment would recognise and enforce German judgments on generally equivalent conditions.

 Acquisitions of public companies

-Public companies are usually organised as stock corporation, partnership limited by shares or European company (societas Europaea).
-These entities are subject to the Stock Corporation Act or the Regulation on European Companies.34 Transactions in the capital markets are regulated by the Securities Trading Act (WpHG).
+Public companies are usually organised as stock corporations, a partnership limited by shares or a European company.42 These entities are subject to the Stock Corporation Act or the Regulation on European Companies.43 Transactions in the capital markets are regulated by the Securities Trading Act.44

-The takeover of listed public companies in Germany is regulated by the Takeover Act (WpÜG).
-The Act and supplemental guidelines set out the rules for the consideration, the content of the offer and the offer procedure.
+The takeover of listed public companies in Germany is regulated by the Takeover Act.45 The Act and supplemental guidelines set out the rules for the consideration, the content of the offer and the offer procedure.

-According to German law, a person obtaining direct or indirect control over a listed company has to submit a mandatory offer for the acquisition of all shares in the target company.
+According to German law, a person obtaining the direct or indirect control over a listed company has to submit a mandatory offer for the acquisition of all shares in the target company.
 Control is assumed if 30 per cent or more of the voting rights are acquired by a person.
-Voting shares of subsidiaries and persons acting in concert can be attributed to the person making the acquisition under certain conditions.
-An enforcement of security over shares in a listed public company may also trigger a mandatory offer for the acquirer and needs to be considered when structuring security packages.
-There is no obligation to make a mandatory offer if control over the target company was reached by way of a voluntary takeover offer.
+Voting shares of subsidiaries and persons acting in concert are attributed to the acquiring person under certain conditions.
+An enforcement of security over shares in a listed public company may also trigger a mandatory offer for the acquirer that needs to be taken into account when structuring security packages.
+There is no obligation to make a mandatory offer if the control over the target company was reached by way of a voluntary takeover offer.
 Exemptions from a mandatory offer may be granted by BaFin.
-The takeover offer must stipulate a consideration at a certain minimum price as regulated in an ordinance (the higher of the average share trading price of the past three months and the highest price paid by the bidder during the past six months).35
+The takeover offer must stipulate a consideration at a certain minimum price as regulated in an ordinance (higher of the average share trading price of the past three months and the highest price paid by the bidder during the past six months).46

 Voluntary offers generally follow the same rules as mandatory public offers.
 The bidder may freely set the purchase price unless the offer may lead to acquiring control in the target.